Need assistance in choosing the right insurance plan?

 What are the different types of ULIP plans?

-In India, there are different types of ULIP plans available to suit different investor needs.
+In India, there are different types of ULIP policy available to suit different investor needs.
 These plans have a different structure, and they may vary depending on several factors like investment objectives, fund strategies, payment mode, and the way the death benefits are paid out.
 Investors can further use a ULIP calculator to calculate how the premiums might grow with different types of ULIP policy and fund strategies.
 This makes the process simple.

 Types of ULIP plans based on death benefits